Poppenhusen Institute: Description and history

 The original charter specified that it be open to all, irrespective of race, creed or religion, giving people the opportunity to improve their lives either by preparing them for better jobs or improving their leisure time.
 The institute was established for vocational training and is also served in the interests of Poppenhusen to provide educational opportunities for industrial workers.
 This institute was also built with the purpose of teaching English and factory crafts: even though it was still teaching these classes, the English courses have been supplemented or replaced by those in French and Spanish.
 The reason for this was because certain individuals felt their English was good enough.
 In addition, there were more sophisticated classes which taught draftsmanship and machine shop techniques for local workers in electronic plants.
 Along with these classes, the Poppenhusen Institute contained and provided scientific and historical collections, chemical and philosophical apparatus, books, drawings, pictures, statues, and other such means of education and instruction.

 The institute housed the Justice of the Peace, the first home of the College Point Savings Bank, German Singing Societies, the first library in the area, a court room, the Sheriff's Office (2 jail cells remain today), as well as the first free kindergarten in the United States which began here on July 1, 1870."

 Furthermore, this institute was also established for the protection, care, and custody of infants under the age of five years.
 The institute, to this day, has survived and is well known as a recognized trade school, enrolling about 400 men and women a year for evening classes.

 The Poppenhusen Institute also became the location in which many historical exhibits and artifacts of Queens were displayed.
 In 1962, around Spring time in May, the first anniversary of the opening of the College Point Historical Room commenced at the institute and included a new exhibit on "Volunteer Fire Fighting Companies at College Point.
 Conrad Poppenhusen started the Enterprise Engine Company Two in 1861.
 A group called the smokeeaters later changed the unit's name to Enterprise Hose Company and established headquarters in the barns adjoining the institute's property on 14th road: this occurred after the engine was retired from service in 1875.
 The exhibit displayed fire equipment used during the 1800s.

 Residents

-From 1968 to 1985: The Ponce Family lived within Poppenhusen Institute from January 1968 to December 1985.
+From 1968 to 1985, the Ponce Family lived within Poppenhusen Institute from January 1968 to December 1985.
 Dominick Ponce updated the electrical wiring and plumbing in the building and was entrusted provide care for the property and oversee it.
-Dominick Ponce passed away February 14, 2011.
+Dominick Ponce died February 14, 2011.